 How do I introduce people ot statistics/data science/analytics?
-What is the most punch modern curriculum?
+What is the most punchy, most efficient modern curriculum?

 I do not mean “measure theoretic probability” but rather “intuition-building introductions to the data-driven project.”

 One incredible project here is Hubbard (2014), the book by Douglas Hubbard which reframes all the traditional statistics in terms of measuring things.
 He then compresses an incredible amount of medium-to advanced methodology into some excel spreadsheets.
 The art here is he gets lots of mileage out of statistical tricks that are usually emphasised for not being mathematically lavish enough to still make good exam questions.

 The Curious Journalist’s Guide to Data By Jonathan Stray.

 This is a book about the principles behind data journalism.
 Not what visualization software to use and how to scrape a website, but the fundamental ideas that underlie the human use of data.
 This isn’t “how to use data” but “how data works.”

 This gets into some of the mathy parts of statistics, but also the difficulty of taking a census of race and the cognitive psychology of probabilities.
 It traces where data comes from, what journalists do with it, and where it goes after—and tries to understand the possibilities and limitations.
 Data journalism is as interdisciplinary as it gets, which can make it difficult to assemble all the pieces you need.
 This is one attempt.
 This is a technical book, and uses standard technical language, but all mathematical concepts are explained through pictures and examples rather than formulas.

 The life of data has three parts: quantification, analysis, and communication.
 Quantification is the process that creates data.
 Analysis involves rearranging the data or combining it with other information to produce new knowledge.
 And none of this is useful without communicating the result.